 Congregate Living Daily- Includes licensed group homes and congregate supported living sites where members share staff.
 Assignment of Tiers are based on assessment of average hours of support a member needs per day.
+Tier 10 level of care is for: 1) individuals with a pending petition for civil commitment to IBC or MSH; 2) individuals in MSH or IBC transitioning to the community; 3) individuals with complex care needs in other institutional settings or in-patient hospitals; and 4) individuals who are placed in or may in the future be placed in out-of-state facilities due to their high level of care needs.
+Tier 10 level of service is approved for up to 12 months.
+Upon request for prior authorization, the department may grant an extension to the 12-month service period if determined to be medically necessary.
 Rates include member transportation.
 This service is eligible for retainer payments.
 Up to 30 days can be billed per fiscal year on days the member does not attend.